New digital lender '86400' launches in Australia amid poor big bank PR

 The Royal Commission, as the inquiry is called, began in February, following a string of scandals involving rate-rigging, money laundering, and unethical conduct in wealth management and insurance.

-The banking inquiry has underscored public disquiet with the mainstream banking sector which has fueled an increase in non-bank lenders who are hoping to grab new business.
+The banking inquiry has underscored public disquiet with the mainstream banking sector which has fuelled an increase in non-bank lenders who are hoping to grab new business.
+(Reporting by Melanie Burton; Editing by Gopakumar Warrier)